dixonly/esxcliext/README.md

  Please refer to the log file for more details.
 ```

 Use the CLI 'esxcli software acceptance get' to find the current acceptance level.
 Use 'esxcli software acceptance set --level=CommunitySupported' to change the acceptance level.
+Then use esxcli to install the vib.

 ```text
 [root@vesxi-001:~] esxcli software vib install -v file:/tmp/esxcli-nsx-ext.vib